FirstLegoLeague/launcher/docs/userguide.md

 - `Team List` file - Import a plain CSV team list.
 The file must have the team number, team name and general information, such as team affiliation, in the first 3 columns.
 This file does not contain match information, or table names.
 You will need to add table names afterward the import.
   * [Example 24 Team List](./files/24_Team_List.csv).
 Click to [Download](./files/24_Team_List.csv.zip) and then unzip.

-Note: We do not currently (In the beta versions, and in version 2018.1.0) make use of the match information.
-See [Tournament Status Display](#tournament-status-display).
+Note: See [Tournament Status Display](#tournament-status-display) for an explanation of how the matches time schedule data is used.

 Drag and drop a schedule file or team list onto the popup.